Reaction, diffusion and nonlocal interactions in high-dimensional space: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have demonstrated that in any Euclidean space up to three dimensions, the solution of the nonlocal evolution equation with any radial integral kernel, subject to dimension-depend conditions, can be approximated by that of a reaction-diffusion system with auxiliary factors.
 We showed that the reaction-diffusion system coupled with auxiliary activators and inhibitors can approximate the time evolution governed by arbitrary nonlocal interactions over any finite time interval.
-This is achieved by considering the quasi-steady state of the auxiliary factors.
-In this framework, the parameters of the reaction-diffusion system can be explicitly determined based on the shape of the integral kernel.
-Consequently, nonlocal problems can be reformulated within the framework of reaction-diffusion systems, and {\it vice versa}.
+This is achieved by considering the quasi-steady state of the auxiliary factors. {\red Within this framework, the parameters of the reaction–diffusion system can be explicitly specified according to the shape of the integral kernel, at least in spatial dimensions up to three.}

+Cell-cell interactions can be formulated as an integral kernel with compact support as in Fig. \ref{fig1} (a).
+Cell can realize the interaction necessary to generate the pattern by changing the way they make contact.
+The results in this paper indicates that this change may be equivalent to precisely tuning parameters in multi-component reaction-diffusion system in a high-dimensional space as in Fig. \ref{fig:Hap}.
+In this sense, cell-cell interactions are a reasonable mechanism for creating patterns.
+On the other hand, reaction-diffusion systems are versatile because they can reproduce phenomena with seemingly different mechanisms in high-dimensional spaces.
+Therefore, in high-dimensional space, reaction, diffusion and quasi-steady state can produce a variety of nonlocal interactions.

+Based on our methodology, nonlocal problems can be reformulated within the framework of reaction-diffusion systems, and {\it vice versa}.
 For instance, the theoretical framework of the $n$-component reaction-diffusion system can be applied to analyze the nonlocal problems.
 Conversely, insights from nonlocal problems can also be leveraged to study multi-component reaction-diffusion systems.

-By employing this reaction-diffusion approximation, approximate solutions to nonlocal evolution equations can be obtained through numerical simulations of the corresponding reaction-diffusion systems.
-Since this approach requires solving only the reaction-diffusion system for the auxiliary factors rather than directly handling the nonlocal interactions, it is expected to significantly reduce computational costs and improve the efficiency of solving nonlocal evolution equations.